-AN IMPACT ASSESSMENT OF THE REVENUE BUDGET 2021/22 ON FUTURE YEARS
+AN IMPACT ASSESSMENT OF THE REVENUE BUDGET 2022/23 ON FUTURE YEARS

-- 57. The Medium-Term Financial Strategy for 2022-26 is dependent on the delivery of a number of assumptions within the annual budget for 2021/22.
-This strategy assumes that: - the Council will approve an annual budget that delivers savings totalling £0.151m (which includes £29k of previously approved savings proposals) without having to use reserves to support the delivery of the 2021/22 Revenue Budget; - the Council receives the estimated business rates assumed in the calculation of the baseline funding level and any additional business rates included as funding within the approved net revenue budget; and - the assumed costs of delivering the Council's services both directly and indirectly is in line with planning assumptions. - 58.
+- 50. The Medium-Term Financial Strategy for 2023-27 is dependent on the delivery of a number of assumptions within the annual budget for 2022/23.
+This strategy assumes that: - the Council will approve an annual budget that delivers savings totalling £0.132m without having to use reserves to support the delivery of the 2022/23 Revenue Budget; - the Council receives the estimated business rates assumed in the calculation of the baseline funding level and any additional business rates included as funding within the approved net revenue budget; and - the assumed costs of delivering the Council's services both directly and indirectly is in line with planning assumptions. - 51.
 These assumptions are a realistic assessment of the underlying financial position as shown in the Medium-Term Financial Strategy.
-The annual budget will be approved in February 2021.
+The annual budget will be approved in February 2022.

-POTENTIAL GAP FOR 2022/23, 2023/243, 2024/25 and 2025/26
+POTENTIAL GAP FOR 2023/24, 2024/25, 2025/26 and 2026/27

-59. The overall funding gap for 2021/25, using planning assumptions, is summarised below:
+52. The overall funding gap for 2023/27, using planning assumptions, is summarised below: